Bubbly Pet

 Size

 Size does matter when it comes to determining the life expectancy of any breed.
-Because we know that according to the authentic research and studies on dogs.
-Larger dogs usually have a shorter lifespan because they age faster and more likely to develop health issues.
+Because we know that according to authentic research and studies on dogs.
+Larger dogs usually have shorter lifespans because they age faster and are more likely to develop health issues.

 While shorter dogs tend to live longer because of their slower growth rate and aging.
 Maltipoos are relatively small dogs, so we can expect that it has a longer lifespan than larger breeds such as German Shepherds.